FACN1/week2-javiasy/README.md

 ### todoFunctions

 **addTodo function**

-puts the array in a new array in which its id is increased by 1
+it gives the newTodo an id, and increases its id every time this.generateId() is used newTodo.id = this.generateId();

+it creates a new array of the todos array with newTodo added onto the end

+return todos.concat(newTodo);

 **deleteTodo function**
 - Pure function